-Then there are much more complex issues like societal norms discouraging breastfeeding; either through lack of public acceptance, or presence in the media, a lack of support from friends and family, a lack of education on breastfeeding and it’s health benefits, or maybe it even stems from health visitors and midwives not wanting to push breastfeeding too much and receive backlash for it.
-And then there’s also our Western philosophy that encourage more independence; and for the mother to ‘regain her previous life’ and for a baby to do things like sleep through the night, something that breastfeeding doesn’t encourage, which is how nature clearly intended it.
+Then there are much more complex issues like societal norms discouraging breastfeeding.
+Either through lack of public acceptance, or presence in the media, a lack of support from friends and family, and a lack of education on breastfeeding and it’s health benefits.
+Or maybe it even stems from health visitors and midwives not wanting to push breastfeeding too much and receive backlash for it.
+And then there’s also our Western philosophy that encourages more independence.
+It almost calls out for a mother to ‘regain her previous life’ and for a baby to do things like sleep through the night.
+Something that breastfeeding doesn’t encourage, which is how nature clearly intended it.

 I could easily list a whole host of reasons why breast milk is better, but instead, the NHS has you covered.
 Suffice to say, it ranges from reducing risks, of both mother and baby, increased protection from illness and disease, and a reduction in the chances of SIDS.

-And yes, there are many, many reasons why women chose not to breast feed, but these figures show that 81% of mothers have tried breastfeeding, and 8 out of 10 stopped doing it before they wanted to.
-So clearly there’s something amiss between the want and attempt, and the actual rates of breastfeeding.
+And yes, there are many, many reasons why women chose not to breastfeed.
+But these figures show that 81% of mothers have tried breastfeeding, and 8 out of 10 stopped doing it before they wanted to.
+So clearly there’s something amiss between the want and the attempt, and then the actual rates of breastfeeding.